KirillKryukov/naf/Compress.md

     * If output is redirected away from console, compressed output is sent to stdout (standard output stream).
     * If stdout is console and input file is specified, output file is automatically named by appending ".naf" to input path.
     * Otherwise an error message is shown.

+## What characters are supported in sequences?

+Input sequence type can be selected by "--dna", "--rna", "--protein" or "--text" argument.
+If not specified, by default input is assumed to be DNA.

+Recognized characters in each sequence type:
+  * DNA: "ACGTacgt" (nucleotide codes), "RYSWKMBDHVNryswkmbdhvn" (ambiguous codes), '-' (gap).
+  * RNA: "ACGUacgu" (nucleotide codes), "RYSWKMBDHVNryswkmbdhvn" (ambiguous codes), '-' (gap).
+  * Protein: 'A' to 'Z' and 'a' to 'z', '\*' (stop codon), '-' (gap).
+  * Text: Characters with codes 33..126 and 128..254 (printable non-space ASCII and extended ASCII).

+For DNA/RNA, if '--no-mask' is specified, all lower case characters are stored in upper case.

+## What happens to unsupported characters?

+Any spaces and tabs found in the input sequences are silently discarded.
+They never appear in decompressed sequences.

+As for any other unknown characters:
+If "--strict" is specified, any such character causes compression to fail with error message.
+(No output file is produced).

+Without "--strict" the unsupported characters are replaced by:
+  * 'N' for DNA/RNA
+  * 'X' for protein
+  * '?' for text

+The compressor also reports the number of each unknown character.

+(Note that with '--well-formed' option, the input is not verified for spaces or other unknown characters.
+So use it entirely on your own risk).

+## What FASTQ variants are supported?

+Only single line sequence and quality are supported in FASTQ input.

+The compressor ignores the content of the '+' line, and does not verify it for identity with the '@' line.
+In the decompressed FASTQ output, the '+' line is always empty (has nothing except the '+'), regardless of what it contained before compression.

+Quality can include characters with codes from 33 to 126 (printable non-space ASCII).

+By default DNA sequences are expected, however '--rna', '--protein' and '--text' options are available for FASTQ as well.